badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Here's an example of a simple `record`.
-How do we change the name?
+# What's so special about a higher order function?

 <!-- -------------------------------------------------------------------------